How to use OcrProgress Tracking in C#

 $vbLabelText $csharpLabel

 The ResizeTo method can be invoked on the GeneratedBarcode object.
+When working with different output formats, you might also want to explore our Create Barcode as PDF guide.
 Below are the barcode images generated by running the code snippet above.

 Another aspect of resizing available in IronBarcode is the ResizeToMil method.
 Unlike the ResizeTo method, this one adjusts the following components: